 Much of the family information on the Leith-Hay brothers in Australia focuses on their move up to the Dawson Valley towards the mid 1850’s and the eventual end of their pastoral enterprise on Norman Leith Hay’s death.
 Due to the family also in part fading away post 1939 and little interest being noted on the Australian history in past literature on the family, this country is also a mere footnote in the family’s existing records despite primary source surviving at least clearly to the early to mid 1960’s on the subject.

 In early Queensland history the brothers have been left as relative unknowns post 1940‘s compared to the other pioneering families or personalities of the time.
 For example, the first movers on the Down’s the Leslies and the Leith-Hays’ talented friend and co-owner G. Fairholme, who left his mark through his writings and art, are much more celebrated with other early settlers.
-Likewise the Archers hold sway on their discovery of the Fitzroy after passing through Rannes and also hold a far larger historical interest and this despite the Leith Hay brother’s at least for a time holding the northernmost settlement at Rannes and 120 miles to the nearest southern settlement on their own sizeable domain not too much less in area to that of a small European country at the confluence of what they sentimentally named the Don and the Dee.
+Likewise the Archers hold sway on their discovery of the Fitzroy after passing through Rannes.
+This is despite the Leith Hay brothers at least for a time holding the northernmost settlement at Rannes 120 miles to the nearest southern settlement on their own sizeable domain not too much smaller in area to that of a small European country at the confluence of what they sentimentally named the Don and the Dee.

 It would in fact be hard to find even a local history buff who would know of their existence due to their relative obscurity.
 A written record nevertheless existed in form of letters from Australia to Scotland and this may have shed some light on their time here as well as early Queensland from the mid 1840’s.
 Certainly the brother’s motivations here are also evident in their letters to the Colonial Secretary at the time.